boonlogic/amber-python-sdk/README.md

 ## Installation

 The Boon Amber SDK is a Python 3 project and can be installed via pip.
-After cloning the `amber-python-sdk` repository to the current directory, run:

 ```
 pip install boonamber